 With the existing war technologies of the time, these castles were very defendable.
 After the invention of guns and canons however, fortified castles became obsolete.
 These were gradually introduced in Ireland throughout the 17th century.
 During the Cromwellian invasion of Ireland which started in 1649, heavily fortified towns such as Waterford and Wexford were won with heavy assault guns.

-It became clear that castles could no longer be defended against an army.
+It became clear that medieval castles designed for siege warfare could no longer be defended against an army.
 You might just about be able to defend against an angry mob of peasants!

 The conclusion was that you might as well live comfortably and show off your wealth.
-This idea formed the beginning of a new era, the era of Irish big houses.
+This idea formed the beginning of a new era.

-Ballycurrin Castle and Ballycurrin House in County Mayo, Ireland.
-Castles were often abandoned once the family's big house was built and subsequently fell to ruin.
+The next photo shows a great example of this occurance.
+You can see Ballycurrin Castle (on the left, covered in ivy) and Ballycurrin House in County Mayo, Ireland, standing close together on the same site.
+Like in this example, castles were often abandoned once the family's big house was built.
+They subsequently fell to ruin.

-Submit your Ireland Photos and see them displayed on this website!
+Submit your Ireland Photos and see them displayed here!